29 Dutch Oven Dinners for the Nights You Want Comfort (Not a Sink Full of Dishes)

 25) Shepherd’s Pie

 Shepherd’s pie is basically a warm blanket you can eat with a fork.
-Prepare a delicious filling of meat and vegetables (classic choices include peas and carrots), then layer mashed potatoes on top and bake until golden.
-The Dutch oven is convenient as you can prepare the filling and then bake it in the same pot.
-It’s even better when they get a little crispy around the edges, and you “mistakenly” claim that as your serving.
+Combine the meat with vegetables, such as the classic options of peas and carrots, then top with a layer of mashed potatoes and bake until golden.
+A Dutch oven is great because you can prepare the filling and bake it all in the same pot.
+It is even better still when they get a little crunchy on the edges, and you happen to “steal” that as your share.

 26) Baked Ziti

-Baked ziti is the weeknight cousin of lasagna: it’s tasty, filling, and extremely simple to prepare.
+Baked ziti is an Italian-American pasta dish that is simple to make, especially when compared to lasagna, and is also very enjoyable.
 Simmer a quick meat sauce (or keep it vegetarian), stir in pasta that’s slightly undercooked, then top with mozzarella and bake.
-It is more important than most people think to keep the sides from drying out too quickly.
-It’s also the dish I volunteer to bring to potlucks because it transports really well.
+It is, perhaps, more important than many people consider to think about how quickly the sides dry out.
+Because of its great portability, I also choose this dish to bring to potlucks.

 27) Creamy Tuscan Chicken